Greenheart/pagecrypt/README.md

 // Encrypt a HTML string and return an encrypted HTML string.
 // Write it to a file or send as an HTTPS response. const encryptedHTML = await encryptHTML(inputHTML, 'password')

+// Optional: You can customize the number of password iterations if you want increased security. const iterations = 3e6 // Same as 3_000_000 const customIterations = await encryptHTML(inputHTML, 'password', iterations)
 ```

 #### `generatePassword(length: number): string`